ASTI rejects pay deal for new entrant teachers

 Teachers unions’, however, argued that the pay deal stopped short of full pay equality.

-Commenting on the result of the ballot, ASTI President Breda Lynch said ASTI members are “firmly committed” to achieving equal pay for their lower paid colleagues.
+Commenting on the result of the ballot, ASTI president Breda Lynch said members were “firmly committed” to achieving equal pay for their lower paid colleagues.

 “ASTI members remain steadfast in their determination to achieve justice for their lower paid colleagues - that is, equal pay for equal work,” she said.